Ant64 Graphics Architecture — A Chipset, Not a GPU

 Copper System

-• Can control audio and graphics together
+├── Control audio and graphics together

-• Raster splits
+• Raster splits and per-scanline palette changes

 • Dynamic layer reveals